ssdSSF/sam-app-go/README.md

 ### Generate template.yaml

-Sam requires a `template.yaml` either to run it locally or in AWS Lambda.
-We need to manually generate the template.yaml by running:
+`sam` requires a `template.yaml` either to run it locally or in AWS Lambda.
+Please note that this project does not include the required `template.yaml`.
+It has to be generated through the `template.goyaml` by running:

 ```
 cd crud-cli